-Citizens did not recognize any other-than-temporary impairments during the year ended December 31, 2020.
-During the year ended December 31, 2019, Citizens recognized \$12,801 of other-than-temporary impairments on the basis of Citizens' intent to sell the securities.
-These securities were subsequently sold prior to the year ended December 31, 2019 and are recorded as realized capital losses, a component of net investment income.
+Citizens did not recognize any other-than-temporary impairments during the year ended December 31, 2021.
 Citizens evaluates external indicators, such as issuer credit ratings along with the extent and duration of the declines, and internal indicators such as ability and intent with respect to retention of impaired securities in determining whether declines in market value are temporary or other-than-temporary.

 Custodial Credit Risk - For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, Citizens would not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-Citizens had no investments with custodial credit risk as of December 31, 2020 and 2019, respectively.
+Citizens had no investments with custodial credit risk as of December 31, 2021 and 2020, respectively.
 All investments were held by Citizens or its agent in Citizens' name.